lsst-dm/dm_dev_guide/services/datasets.rst

 - Ticket creator is responsible for butler-ization of dataset (or delegation of responsibility).
 - Responsibility for maintaining usable datasets is a DM-wide effort.

-Regardless of the reason for the RFC (implementaiton or maintenance), as part of implementing the RFC, any relevant information from the RFC should be transfered to a human readable file located in the root level of the dataset called ``README.txt``.
+Regardless of the reason for the RFC (implementation or maintenance), as part of implementing the RFC, any relevant information from the RFC should be transferred to a human readable file located in the root level of the dataset called ``README.txt``.
 There is no limit to how much information can be put in ``README.txt``, however at the minimum, it should contain:

 - A description of the instrument and observatory that produced the data
-- The percieved purpose of the dataset
+- The perceived purpose of the dataset
 - At least a high level summary of the selection criteria for the dataset
 - The primary point of contact for questions about the dataset.
 Name is sufficient, but email would be appreciated.
 - If preprocessed, a description of the preprocessed data products available